anastasiavalevich/tour_guide_scraper/README.md

 - The scraper uses Google ADK (`gemini-2.5-pro`) and DuckDuckGo for search.
 - Sources are filtered by domain; priority is given to official websites.
-- Content is accurate at the time of scraping; re-run the pipeline for updates.
 ````